Tvalley71/dantherm/README.md

 [1] The entity may not install due to lack of support or installation in the particular unit.
 [2] The entity is disabled by default.
-[3] The entity will be enabled or disabled depending on whether the corresponding mode trigger is configured.
+[3] The entity will be enabled or disabled depending on whether the corresponding adaptive trigger is configured.
-[4] The entity can only be enabled if any of the mode triggers are configured.
+[4] The entity can only be enabled if any of the adaptive triggers are configured.

 _~~Strikethrough~~ is a work in progress, planned for version 0.5.0._